adler-j/ryanwattersme/content/blog/swiped-out.md

-[^1]: An assessment she will likely change once reading my unforgiving description of her in this blog post.
+[^1]: An assessment she will likely change once reading my unforgiving description of her in this article.